ZJUJeffLai/ZJUJeffLai.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a **ML Research Scientist @ Apple AI/ML**.
 Prior to that, I receieved my Ph.D. from the [University of California, Davis](https://www.ucdavis.edu/) in 2023, advised by [Prof. Chen-Nee Chuah](https://www.ece.ucdavis.edu/~chuah/rubinet/people/chuah/bio.html), [Prof. Sen-Ching Cheung](https://www.engr.uky.edu/directory/cheung-samson), and [Prof. Brittany N. Dugger](https://health.ucdavis.edu/pathology/our_team/faculty/duggerB.html).
-Prior to this, I received my bachelor's degree from Zhejiang University in 2019.
+I received my bachelor's degree from Zhejiang University in 2019.

 My research interests include multimodality (langugage-vision model), semi-supervised learng and label/data-efficient learning, AI healthcare.

 In my free time, I like to play tennis, hiking and outdoor adventures.
-I also like to talk to people from various background and learn different life style.
+I also like to talk to people from various backgrounds and learn different life styles.
 Feel free to chat with me.

 Recent News
 ======